Right to health: Relation to other rights

-The third segment of the framework linking health and human rights introduces the concept that the protection and promotion of human rights and health are linked fundamentally in a dynamic relationship.
+The third segment of the framework linking Health and Human Rights introduces the concept that the protection and promotion of human rights and health are linked fundamentally in a dynamic relationship.
 While literature has largely supported the first two relationships, this third hypothesis has not been explored as substantially.

 The article supports this concept by stating that this link suggests there are dramatic practical consequences in the independent operations of, but also in the interaction in activities of, the practice of public health and the practice of human rights.
 There is what is deemed an interdependence that cannot be negated.
 Mann and his colleagues further posit that research, education, experience, and advocacy are all required to understand this intersection, in order to understand and advance human well-being globally.

-Ultimately, Mann and his colleagues' mission is to convey that, while individual health has been much of the focus for medical and other health provision services, especially concerning physical illness and disability, public health's focus has evolved around how people can be healthy.
+Ultimately, Mann and his colleague's mission is to convey that, while individual health has been much of the focus for medical and other health provision services, especially concerning physical illness and disability, public health's focus has more so evolved around how people can be healthy.
 According to this surprisingly simple definition, public health's mission is to promote positive health and prevention of health problems – disease, disability, premature death.
 That is, the traditional sense of individual health as understood and processed by health care services is "one essential condition for health", but does is not the sole qualifier or an exchangeable term with "health".
 In other words, health care services are not sufficient for health, as public health practitioners understand it – there are external factors that have both nuanced as well as pronounced positive and negative impact on health and well-being of the global human population.